 Article 2: Athletic Commission Membership –

-* One (1) voting member appointed by the Pastor.
-The appointed member shall serve one three-year term and must spend one year off the commission before they can be considered for a new term.
+- Three (3) voting members appointed by the Pastor.
+Terms of the appointed members shall be staggered so that one (1) appointed member’s term expires annually.Each appointed member shall serve one three-year term and must spend one year off the Commission before they can be considered for a new term.

-Article 3: Nomination and Election of Members –
+Article 3: Nomination and Election of Commission Members & Athletic Directors–

-Upon the expiration of a term of either the Boys Athletic Director or Girls Athletic Director, the AC shall publish notice of vacancies and the expiration of terms of its appointed membership in the School Newsletter, the Parish Newsletter and on ihmindy.org for two months prior to the last meeting of the school year.
-The AC may extend invitations to individuals to submit their names for nomination to fill vacancies of its appointed membership.
-Any registered parishioner in good standing or school parent may submit their one-page written nomination to the AC for consideration.
-At the final meeting of the school year, the AC shall approve by simple majority, candidates to fill vacancies on the committee.
-A quorum of the voting members must be present for the approval process Should a vacancy of one of the Athletic Directorships occur before the end of a school year, the AC may, in the discretion of its members, conduct the above process to fill such unexpected vacancy prior to the last meeting of the school year.
+Section 2.
+ATHLETIC DIRECTORS: Prior to the expiration of a term of either Athletic Director, the Commission shall publish notice of such vacancy in the School Newsletter, Parish Bulletin and via parish wide email prior to the Commission’s established date for choosing an Athletic Director.
+The Commission may extend invitations to individuals to submit their names for nomination to fill the Athletic Director position.
+At the date established by the Commission, the Commission shall elect, by simple majority of voting commission members, a candidate to fill the Athletic Director position.
+Should a vacancy of one of the Athletic Directorships occur before the end of a school year, the Commission may, in the discretion of its members, conduct the above process to fill such unexpected vacancy.

 Article 4: Officers –

-TERMS OF OFFICE: Except for the Treasurer, the officers of the Commission shall serve in their offices for a period of one (1) year, starting on July 1st and ending on June 30th (a “Parish Fiscal Year”), or as otherwise designated by the pastor, and until his or her successor is duly elected and qualified.
+Section 2.
+TERMS OF OFFICE: The officers of the Commission shall serve in their offices for a period of one (1) year, starting on July 1st and ending on June 30th (a “Parish Fiscal Year”), or as otherwise designated by the Pastor, and until his or her successor is duly elected.
 The officers for each Parish Fiscal Year shall be elected at the Commission’s last meeting in the Parish Fiscal Year preceding the Parish Fiscal Year in which they will hold office.
-Such election shall be by written consent of the individuals who will be Commission members as of the beginning of the Parish Fiscal Year in which the officers will serve.
 The vice chairperson shall assume the position of chairperson in the subsequent Parish Fiscal Year, unless he or she is not able to do so.
-The treasurer selected by the Commission shall serve as Treasurer for a three (3) year term.
-The officers shall be elected by the Commission in the manner and on the terms that the Commission shall establish.
+The officers shall be elected by the Commission in the manner and on the terms, that the Commission shall establish.

 Article 5: Meetings of the Commission Members –